-When a client calls a published REST operation, they call a URL with an optional query string and possibly a body.
-These parameters can be passed to the microflow and import mapping as path parameters, query parameters, and body parameters respectively.
+When a client calls a published REST operation, it calls a URL with an optional query string and possibly a body.
+These parameters can be passed to the microflow and import mapping as query parameters, path parameters, body parameters, header parameters, and form parameters.

 When you add or edit a parameter in a published REST operation, you can specify the settings described below.
-These settings are in the add parameter pop-up dialog in the add operation for resource dialog.
+These settings are in the Add parameter section of the Add operation for resource dialog box.

 2.1 Parameter Type

 Specify where the parameter comes from.
 Possible values are the following: